AndyShiue/Ende-readme/README.md

 };
 ```

-To pattern match or to construct an instance of a `class`, we write a fat arrow (`=>`) after each name of the fields instead of a colon (`:`) used when a `class` is defined:
+To pattern match or to construct an instance of a `record`, we write a fat arrow (`=>`) after each name of the fields instead of a colon (`:`) used when a `record` is defined:

 ```rust
 let p = point { x => 0i32, y => 0i32 };
 ```

-Someone mentioned that I sometimes write a trailing comma after the last matching arm or the last field of a `class`.
+Someone mentioned that I sometimes write a trailing comma after the last matching arm or the last field of a `record`.
 That's intentionally designed.
 It's the same as the situation in Rust: all trailing commas are optional.
 you can even write